North Korea releases images of Kim Jong Un visiting a uranium enrichment site, giving rare glimpse inside its nuclear program | KRDO

 “By showing highly enriched uranium and production facilities, they are sending a message that the world must recognize North Korea as a nuclear state.
 By disclosing these facilities, Kim Jong Un is saying that denuclearization of North Korea is unrealistic,” he told CNN.

+“To excuse the North Koreans and say, ‘It’s okay for North Korea to have a bomb,’ it’s pretty hard then to say, ‘Well, no, Iran can’t have a bomb, and Saudi Arabia can’t have a bomb to deter Iran,’” O’Brien said.

+“It can’t just be that the bad guys can get the bomb with impunity.”

-The disclosure comes at a time of heightened tensions between North Korea and the West, with the US and its allies accusing North Korea of providing substantial military aid to Russia’s war effort in Ukraine.
+The carefully released pictures of the uranium enrichment facility comes at a time of heightened tensions between North Korea and the West, with the US and its allies accusing North Korea of providing substantial military aid to Russia’s war effort in Ukraine.
 Both Moscow and Pyongyang have denied North Korean arms exports, despite significant evidence of such transfers.

 In June, the two autocratic nations pledged to use all available means to provide immediate military assistance in the event the other is attacked, according to a landmark defense pact agreed to during a visit by Russian President Vladimir Putin to Pyongyang.